cloudcwfranck/finazops/README.md

 ## Scripts

 - `detect-waste.sh` / `detect-waste.ps1` – find stopped Azure VMs, unassociated public IPs, and unattached managed disks and show estimated monthly waste.
-- `check-budgets.sh` / `check-budgets.ps1` – check mock budgets for multiple subscriptions and indicate if they are under or over budget.
+- `check-budgets.sh` / `check-budgets.ps1` – query Azure budgets for the current subscription.
 - `generate-recommendations.sh` / `generate-recommendations.ps1` – display recommendations based on detected waste.

-The scripts rely only on Bash (for Linux/macOS) or PowerShell (for Windows).
-No cloud APIs or additional tools are required.
+The scripts use the Azure CLI and require you to be authenticated to your tenant.

 ## Run on GitHub